jeanthom/Otter-Iron-PRO-BOM/README.md

  * _Link to BOM for Top PCB_
  * _Link to BOM for C245 PCB_
  * _Link to BOM for Back PCB_

+### Programming

+An SWD programmer is necessary to program the onboard STM32, I'd recommend the ever-present $2 ST-Link clones.
+In addition to the programmer, instead of soldering wires directly to the PCB, [a TagConnect clone](https://oshpark.com/shared_projects/iu92RM5z) could come in handy...